Create a progressive campaign

 1 is lowest priority.
 5 is highest.
 The default is 5.

 Optional.
 Enable Always Running if you want the campaign to continue running even if there are currently no contacts in the contact list.
+The campaign does not complete when it runs out of records, and instead sits idle waiting for more records to be added.
 This option is useful if the contact list is dynamically updated from another source.

 Optionally sort the contact list by column before dialing begins.
 For example, if your contact list has an Amount_Owed column, you could sort the list to call people who owe the highest amount first.
 Under Advanced > Contact Sorting, select a contact list column in Sort by.
 Select a Sort order: ascending (default) or descending.
 If the sort column contains numeric information such as a telephone number or monetary amount, enable Field is Numeric.
 Contact list sorting takes place at campaign start or campaign recycle.
 If you add a contact while a campaign is running, the new contact is dialed but is not included in contact list sorting until the next campaign recycle.
 Click the plus sign to sort by additional columns.
 You can sort up to four contact list columns, with the first sort taking the highest precedence.